splch/slc.is/posts/quantumVersusAvalancheBreakdownRandomness.md

 - The "Discrete Fourier Transform" test passed both the analyses.

-- 147/148 of the "Non-overlapping Template Matching" tests passed both the analyses.
+- 148/148 of the "Non-overlapping Template Matching" tests passed both the analyses.
-  1/148 of the "Non-overlapping Template Matching" tests FAILED the proportion analysis.

 - The "Overlapping Template Matching" test passed both the analyses.